fraca7/dsremap/doc/source/about.rst

 Pros:

   * No cables, at least from the Dualshock.
+The PS4 is even able to power the RPi through its USB port.

 Cons: